 As Aristotle said, “Patience is bitter, but its fruit is sweet.”
 Calligraphy is a discipline that requires both practice and patience.
-When I met my teacher, Khalid, exactly two years ago, the first thing I noticed about him was his great patience when writing calligraphy.
+When I met my teacher Khalid, exactly two years ago, the first thing I noticed about him was his great patience when writing calligraphy.
 He would produce these impeccable lines of letters, but with great deliberation.
 This is one of the biggest challenges for most beginning calligraphy students: to be able to slow down and write with patience.
 Personally, I struggle with it on a daily basis when practicing my lessons.
-So the most important lesson I have learned from my teacher is learning how to slow down and be patient with calligraphy.

 Pablo Casado (Khalid) is from Spain.
 He studied with several great masters in Turkey and Spain, including Nuria Garcia Masip.
 He has taught classes in U.S., Europe and the Middle East.